lorenzo-rovigatti/comp_bio_notes/proteins.md

 [](#fig:GPCR) shows the [$\beta$(2) adrenergic receptor](https://www.rcsb.org/structure/4GBR), a GPCR protein, embedded in a lipid membrane sandwiched between two water layers.
 A GPCR is formed by seven transmembrane $\alpha$-helices connected by alternating intracellular and extracellular loops.
 The helices are tilted with respect to each other, so that their side chains form the "knobs into holes" packing introduced [before](#sec:alpha-structural_proteins) ([](doi:10.1098/rsta.2012.0369)).

 [^GPCR]: "Many druggable targets for treatment of common diseases involve G-protein-coupled receptors (GPCRs) that mediate therapeutic effects of $\approx 34\%$ of the marketed drugs.
-The sales of GPCR targeting drugs represent a global market share of over 27% [more than 180 billion US dollars]" [](doi:10.1016/j.cell.2017.11.033)).
+The sales of GPCR targeting drugs represent a global market share of over 27% ("more than 180 billion US dollars" [](doi:10.1016/j.cell.2017.11.033)).

 (sec:beta-barrels)=
 ### $\beta$-barrels